PARKING SYSTEM RULES

 7.3 Graduate teaching assistants may obtain a "GH" hang tag permit which expires August 31, 2014.
 Graduate research discovery and research application service assistants may obtain one temporary employee permit that must be renewed each semester of eligibility.

-7.4 WMU campus apartment residents receive parking permits (fee is included in the rent) with the following designation:
+7.4 WMU campus apartment residents may receive one parking permit (fee is included in the rent) with the following designation:

 7.5 Stadium Drive Apartment residents may also purchase one “W” parking permit.7.6 Any student may purchase daily or weekly temporary parking permits, which allows parking in a designated area according to the above rules.